 Kindergarten Opening Hours: 9am-3.15pm, term time only

-The minimum number of days children can attend the Kindergarten, are 3 half days per week.
+The minimum number of days children can attend the Kindergarten, are 3 half days per week (mornings only).
 We do expect children to increase their attendance over the course of the first term.

 Half days: 9am-12.15pm (excluding lunch), or 9am-1pm (including lunch)